Disclosure: We may get a small commission when you shop by clicking on the links on our site. This is at no additional cost to you. Learn more.

 It also comes with a 1-year warranty on parts and labor and lifetime free technical support.

-iBUYPOWER Gaming PC Element Mini 9300: Best Budget Computer
+iBUYPOWER Pro Gaming PC Computer: Best Budget Computer

-This budget PC manages to back in a lot of power with an AMD Radeon RX 550 video card.
+This budget PC manages to back in a lot of power with an AMD Ryzen 5 3600 video card.
 Unfortunately, it only has 8GB RAM.

 However, we appreciated the sleek packaging, in particular the computer case with LED lights.
 Just be warned that it likely won’t be able to handle the 4K max graphic settings of your simulator software.